adityameharia/ravel/README.md

 ```
 Stopping the ravel_admin breaks the entire system and renders it useless.It is recommended not to stop/kill the admin unless all the replicas have been properly killed.

-In order to kill the admin just deletes its storage directory.
+In order to kill the admin just delete its storage directory.

 ```shell
 sudo rm -rf "path to storage directory"